GENERAL NAVIGATION:

 If its cool it takes a long time for the solvents

 (normally petroleum based) to leave.
-If you take the wax
+But cool is better as you have a harder wax

 off too quickly and it isn't completely dry then the wax